Tuning of the Native American Style Flute

 The length of the barrel of the flute determines the tuning of the fundamental note of the flute.

 Most Native American style flute makers tune their flutes using a breath pressure that is just short of a pressure that makes the tone of the flute start to sound ragged.
-This is usually (depending on the configuration of the flute) a rather high pressure.
+This is usually (depending on the configuration of the flute) a rather high pressure and a rathere loud sound.
 Beyond this pressure the purity of the note will start to break up.
 With more pressure the flute will jump octave.

-Does it matter when you are playing if the flute is sharp or flat?
+Does it matter if the Native American style Flute is sharp or flat?

 The Native American style flute is basically a solo instrument.